Poofy1/CADBUSI-Training/README.md

          └── ...               # Additional state information
 ```

 This structure allows multiple training iterations to branch from the same warmup checkpoint, enabling experimentation with different strategies while maintaining a common foundation.
-Within this direcotry is other metric data like accuracy logs, loss graphs, roc graphs, and confuision matrices.
+Within this direcotry are other metric data like accuracy logs, loss graphs, roc graphs, and confuision matrices.

 ## Model Testing

 Testing scripts reside in the `./eval/` folder, these scripts test the performace of trained models.
-Please note that these evaluation scripts are currently not actively maintained and may require modifications to work with your setup.
+These evaluation scripts are currently not actively maintained and may require modifications to work with your setup.

 ## Supported Architectures
 Our model trainer has a configurable backbone encoder, such as ResNet18.
 This backbone acts as a feature extractor.
 All architectures support both ABMIL and ITS2CLR-style training, with additional modifications based on their specific approach.
 Each architecture extends the base ABMIL and ITS2CLR capabilities with its own unique improvements and methodologies.

+### Supported Encoders Families
+- resnet
+- convnextv2
+- efficientnet
+- efficientnet_v2

 ### ABMIL + ITS2CLR (Base architecture)
 - ABMIL: https://arxiv.org/pdf/1802.04712.pdf